 The book has won several design awards as well as the German gold photo award (Deutscher Fotobuchpreis Gold).
 It was released through the renowned design publishing company HERMANN SCHMIDT MAINZ.

-The proceeds of this book will benefit the children and adolescents in the slum of Morro do Pagaio in Brazil.
+The proceeds of this book will benefit the children and adolescents in the slum of Morro do Papagaio in Brazil.
 The money will flow into the state education project Fica Vivo (portuguese for "Stay alive").
 The goal is to enable the 12 - 24 year-old students a life without crime and drug trafficking by providing vocational training.

 Instructions to break out